BBBase-EHeresy/PPPub/docs/rules_manual/cavalry.md

 #### DOORWAYS

 **Cavalry** models cannot pass under doorways or ceilings that are too low.
-See if the model will fit through the doorway â€” of course, be reasonable here; as long as the mount fits through, it is safe to assume the rider is ducking down low in the saddle.
+See if the model will fit through the doorway — of course, be reasonable here; as long as the mount fits through, it is safe to assume the rider is ducking down low in the saddle.
 As long as both players agree, it's fine to move the **Cavalry** model through the doorway.

 #### WATER FEATURES

-**Cavalry** models can swim â€” in fact, they receive a bonus on the Swim chart ([see page 109]).
+**Cavalry** models can swim — in fact, they receive a bonus on the Swim chart ([see page 109]).

 ## CAVALRY AND COURAGE TESTS